MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/lcs-works-lcs.md

 Descriptions can help you understand what is expected of you for a specific methodology task or phase.
 You can expand the methodology description to learn more about each task, and then collapse the description when you've finished.
 The task and phase history can tell you when a task or phase was completed or reopened.
 If you're a project manager, this information can help you stay on top of the high-level tasks that are required for your implementations. [![Expanded task history and methodology description](./media/2.jpg)](./media/2.jpg)

 ## Subscription estimator
-Use can use the Subscription estimator tool to evaluate your subscription requirements for the current versions of the Finance and Operations apps.
+User can use the Subscription estimator tool to evaluate your subscription requirements for the current versions of the Finance and Operations apps.
 To use Subscription estimator, download the usage profile, which is a Microsoft Excel workbook.
 Then, in the workbook, complete the following worksheets:

 -   Deployment details
 -   Instance Characteristics